top of page

 "And I took the little book out of the Angel's hand, and ate it up; and it was in my mouth sweet as honey: and as soon as I had eaten it, my belly was bitter."

 The other part of this verse says that John's "belly was bitter".
 The closer we get to the Lord the more of our own sins we notice.
 It's kind of like "Spring cleaning".
 We come out of a cold, dark winter.
 Rays of Spring sunshine flows into our windows.
 The beams of light illuminate the unnoticed dirt particles that are floating around.
 We become more and more aware of the dirt in our home.
 And so it is with our own life as we read God's Word and draw nearer to Him.
-The apostle, Paul, said of himself: "O wretched man that I am! who shall deliver me from the body of this death?"
+The apostle Paul said of himself: "O wretched man that I am! who shall deliver me from the body of this death?"
 (Romans 7:24).
 Paul was very close to the Lord.
-He wrote a lot of the books of the New Testament.
-The closer Paul drew to the Lord, the more 'dirt' he saw on himself.
-The closer we draw to our Saviour, the more dirt we will see on ourselves, and the holier we will see God as.
+God had him write a lot of the books of the New Testament.
+The closer Paul drew to the Lord, the more Ihe saw on himself.
+The closer we draw to our Saviour, the more dirt we will see on ourselves, and the holiness of God is more clearly seen.

 Do you know the meaning of a church steeple?
-Originally, the church steeple stood above all other structures in a town for all to see and look up to.
+Originally, the church steeple stood higher above all other structures in a town for everyone to see.
+The steeple points up to God.
+It indicates that He is the Way to Heaven.
+A steeple illustrates that the Lord is to be lifted up above all.
 The bells rang out over the land for all to hear.
-The steeple points up to God.
-A steeple indicates that the Lord is to be lifted up above all and seen by all.
-The 'bell' of salvation is for all to hear the gospel.
-The steeple itself indicates pointing souls to the Way to heaven.
+The bells sound out the invitation for all to come.

 VERSE 11: (Chapter 10)